warrieka/inspireNL/doc/source/Usage.rst

 ----------

 This dialog contains the main functionality of the plugin.
 You can enter search-terms in top, uses filters based on organisation or INSPIRE -themes.
 De result-view shows a list of found records and if you click on a record then you get the description in the page next to it.
 You filter the result view to only show results with WMS, WFS, WMTS or WCS layers or downloads.
-You can add WMS, WFS, WMTS or WCS layers to QGIS and donwload associated files with buttons below.
+You can add WMS, WFS, WMTS or WCS layers to QGIS and download associated files with buttons below.
 These downloads are opened in a webbrowser.
-If you check "WFS donwloaden binnen huidig kaartbeeld" then WFS wil be donwloaded as a file and opened in QGIS instead of loaded as a service.
+If you check "WFS downloaden binnen huidig kaartbeeld" then WFS wil be downloaded as a file and opened in QGIS instead of loaded as a service.
 There is a button to close the dialog on the bottom rigth side.

 This dialog is declared in the :ref:`dataCatalog`.